bitxon/java-spring-kafka/README.md

 ## Description
 - `OrderListener` simulates long-running operation - 2000millis for one message, but topic has 3 partitions and listener has `concurrency = "3"` so we parallelize processing.
 - `PaymentListener` simulates failure using custom exceptions Retryable and Non-Retryable
+- `ShipmentBatchListener` simulates failure using custom exceptions Retryable and Non-Retryable in **Batch**

 ## Run
 ```shell